dhananjaygr/demowiz/02-cicd-scan.md

       <img width="750" img src="pics/repo_scans.png"/>
       </p>

-1. Open the details of your scan, lets look into some of the details.
+1. Open the details of your scan, lets look into some of the information provided.

     - **Event Properties** shows basic details of the scan, including the overall severity and trigger type (Pull Request or Scheduled)
     - **CI/CD Scan** shows the scan result and the number of findings per severity.